spxuw/PPI-Prediction-Project/README.md

 # Repo Contents of each team
 * Codes: source code of top-3 methods.
 * Edgelist: edge lsit of five interactomes.
-* results: (i).
+* Results: (i).
 Predicitons of top-500 PPIs by top-7 methods. (ii).
 Results of experimental valition of positive PPIs by top-7 methods.
 # Software dependencies
 The following dependencies are required: